blockfirm/pine-payment-server/README.md

-        "from": "", (string) Pine address of the sender "encryptedMessage": "", (string) The encrypted message (see below for details) "signature": "", (string) A signature of the encrypted message signed by the sender (see below for details) "createdAt": 1550706061 (integer) When the message was sent (unix timestamp) },
+        "from": "", (string) Pine address of the sender "encryptedMessage": "", (string) The encrypted message (see below for details) "signature": "", (string) A signature of the encrypted message signed by the sender (see below for details) "invoiceId": "" (string) An invoice ID if the message was sent because of a paid lightning invoice "createdAt": 1550706061 (integer) When the message was sent (unix timestamp) },
     ...